Weight-Space Linear Recurrent Neural Networks: Datasets, Baselines Metrics

 All models are trained based on the same hyperparameter tuning protocol in order to ensure fair comparability.

 \paragraph{Standard RNNs} We consider two powerful RNN baselines including the Gated Recurrent Unit (GRU) \cite{cho2014learning} and the Long Short-Term Memory (LSTM) \cite{hochreiter1997long}.
 Both are trained in recurrent AR mode for forecasting problems and recurrent non-AR mode for classification.
+Both are unidirectional and have a single layer to match our WARP model.
 Depending on the experiment, we vary their hidden size to match the total parameter count of WARP.
-The remainder of the experiment details such as training procedure are presented in \cref{app:details}.
+The remainder of the experiment details such as training procedure are presented in \cref{warp_app:details}.
 We attach both implementations, using Equinox \cite{kidger2021equinox}, to our code.

 \paragraph{Time Series Transformer (TST)} We consider the Time Series Transformer from HuggingFace \cite{jain2022hugging}.
-This baseline provides a SoTA baseline, leveraging one of the most transformative sequence mixing processes to date: Attention.
+This baseline provides a SOTA baseline, leveraging one of the most transformative sequence mixing processes to date: Attention.
 The specific model used was the \emph{TimeSeriesTransformerForPrediction}, which adds a distribution head on top of the vanilla encoder-decoder Transformer \cite{vaswani2017attention}.
-This means that the model learns a distribution, from which we take the mean to be used for time-series forecasting.
+This means that the model learns a distribution from which we take the mean to be used for time-series forecasting.
 The next token prediction is obtained by randomly sampling a window of context length $L$ plus prediction length $T-L$ from the target time series.
 This prediction window is subsequently masked for the next token prediction task.

-\paragraph{Convolution Conditional Neural Process (ConvCNP)} The ConvCNP \cite{Gordon2020Convolutional} is an encoder-based meta-learning approach which doesn't require gradients in order to adapt to novel scenarios.
+\paragraph{Convolution Conditional Neural Process (ConvCNP)} The ConvCNP \cite{Gordon2020Convolutional} is an encoder-based meta-learning approach that doesn't require gradients in order to adapt to novel scenarios.
 The ConvCNP is trained for on-the-grid image completion with 100 random shots (time steps.
-We adapt its data loading process to allow the ConvCNP to operate on raster-scan-ordered pixels at test time.
+We adapt the data loading process to allow the ConvCNP to operate on raster-scan-ordered pixels at test time.

 \paragraph{Structured SSM (S4)}